Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Malicious Attachments

 Despite being one of the oldest delivery methods, malicious attachments remain effective.
-The first quarter of 2025 saw a 57% increase in ransomware delivered through seemingly innocent file types, with threat actors increasingly using container files like ISO, RAR, and password-protected archives to bypass traditional defenses.
+Threat actors increasingly use container files like ISO, RAR, and password-protected archives to bypass traditional defenses.
 These attachments often contain scripts or executables that establish initial access before deploying the ransomware payload.

 Embedded URLs

 Rather than attaching malware directly, many ransomware campaigns use emails containing links to malicious websites.
 These sites may host exploit kits that target browser vulnerabilities or deploy social engineering tactics to trick users into downloading and executing ransomware.
-According to SANS Institute’s 2024 Email Security Survey, URL-based ransomware delivery attempts increased by 64% year-over-year, becoming the most common delivery method by mid-2024.
+Security research firms have observed increasing trends in URL-based ransomware delivery, making it a common attack vector.

 Social Engineering Tactics

 Modern ransomware campaigns leverage sophisticated social engineering to increase success rates.
-A January 2025 report from Barracuda Networks revealed that 83% of recent ransomware-related emails impersonated trusted entities such as business partners, software providers, or internal executives.
+Recent security reports have documented ransomware-related emails impersonating trusted entities such as business partners, software providers, or internal executives.
 These impersonation attempts often create urgency or curiosity that bypasses user caution.

 Multi-Stage Delivery Chains

 The most sophisticated ransomware groups now employ multi-stage delivery processes that begin with relatively benign emails.
 Initial messages may deliver stealthy access tools like BazarLoader or Zloader that establish persistence before ransomware deployment.
-Microsoft’s Digital Defense Report 2024 noted that the time between initial compromise and ransomware deployment has extended to an average of 11 days, making detection of these preliminary stages critical.
+Security researchers have noted that the time between initial compromise and ransomware deployment has extended in many cases, making detection of these preliminary stages critical.

 How Secure Email Gateways Combat Ransomware